|

 -

-- The beetle was resting there, then it started to slowly climb up along the
+- The beetle was resting there, then it started to slowly climb up on the

 tree trunk.